Shirley Edwards - Mississippi's Best Community Newspaper

 July 17, 1953 – Jan.
 15, 2022

-VIDALIA — Visitation services for Shirley Edwards, 68, of Vidalia, La., will be held at Young’s Funeral Home in Ferriday on Thursday, Jan.
-20, 2022, from 5 p.m. until 8 p.m.
+FERRIDAY – Visitation services for Shirley Edwards, 68, of Vidalia, LA will be held at Young’s Funeral Home in Ferriday on Thursday, Jan.
+20, 2022 from 5 until 8 p.m.

 She was preceded in death by her father, George A. Edwards, Sr.

-Shirley leaves behind son, Heath Edwards; granddaughter, Lauren Edwards; grandson, Ryan Edwards; mother, Alice Taylor Edwards; two brothers, George A. Edwards, Jr. & his wife Helen and Sean Edwards & his fiancé’ Angie; three nieces, Kennedy Edwards, Taylor “Storm” Edwards, and Tonya Webb; nephew, Dusty Edwards; aunt, Bobbie Taylor; her best friend, more like a sister, Tammy Abernathy; and her beloved dog, Bella.
+Shirley leaves behind her son, Heath Edwards; granddaughter, Lauren Edwards; grandson, Ryan Edwards; mother, Alice Taylor Edwards; two brothers, George A. Edwards, Jr. and his wife, Helen and Sean Edwards and his fiancé’, Angie; three nieces, Kennedy Edwards, Taylor “Storm” Edwards, and Tonya Webb; nephew, Dusty Edwards; aunt, Bobbie Taylor; her best friend, more like a sister, Tammy Abernathy and her beloved dog, Bella.

 To leave an online condolence for the family please visit www.youngsfh.com.